federicodangelo/CubeWorld/README.md

 The project is split in 3 parts:

-- CubeWorldLibrary: Base voxel game library, made in pure C# using Visual Studio 2008, implements simulation logic, sectors, items, tiles update logic, MULTIPLAYER suuport (yes, it has a very basic multiplayer support :-) )
+- CubeWorldLibrary: Base voxel game library, made in pure C# using Visual Studio 2008, implements simulation logic, sectors, items, tiles update logic, MULTIPLAYER support (yes, it has a very basic multiplayer support :-) )

 - CubeWorld: Demo game made in Unity that uses CubeWorldLibrary